Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 This view lists drivers that have been created.
 To make queries easier, there is a panel of filters at the top.

 ![Drivers](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Drivers.PNG)

+## External Documents

+The **External Documents** view will allow the Network to host any documentation or report whose origin is outside the ATIONET portal processes.
+On the other hand, companies or businesses will be able to view and download these files.

+To make use of this feature, an integration will be required to consume the corresponding API.

+-INSERTAR IMAGEN-

 ## Fuels
 This view lists fuel mappings and their respected code for all sites that have **Required Fuel Mapping** option enabled (for more info on fuel mapping click [here](#sites)).
 To make queries easier, there is a panel of filters at the top.